fekberg/blog.filipekberg.se/Snow/_posts/2014-05-28-i-want-to-learn-programming-where-do-i-start.md

 > When you find yourself doing the same thing over and over again, consider automating that with software that you write yourself

-If you hava a real world problem, or a real goal for that matter, it's easier to suggest a course of action.
+If you have a real world problem, or a real goal for that matter, it's easier to suggest a course of action.
 Writing the software and learning how to write it will most likely take a lot more time than just repeating yourself though, which is something to be honest about and to have in mind.
 However, when you've learnt how to write your first software, writing the second one should be easier or at least go a bit quicker.

 **I Want To Learn Programming, Where Do I Start?**